ordina-jworks/ordina-jworks.github.io/_posts/2019-03-31-vuzix-blade.md

 If and when better battery technology is available these devices can have a definite positive influence on certain business cases.
 With the introduction of the second generation HoloLens from Microsoft it is clear what can be possible with these devices.
 Although the HoloLens is a much, much more complicated product than the Vuzix Blade, both serve a different market population.
-For now, we believe that devices like the Blade have the upper hand over other like the HoloLens, in price, wearer comfort, and day to day usability.
+For now, we believe that devices like the Blade have the upper hand over others like the HoloLens, in price, wearer comfort, and day to day usability.

 ## Resources